instadw/instadwell-blog/_posts/2026-1-22-top-10-co-living-spaces-in-madhapur-and-mindspace-commute-hack-2026.md

 author: Sanchit
 category: Student
 date: 2026-1-22T09:14:00.000+05:30
+faq:
+  - question: "What is the best PG near Mindspace Hyderabad?"
+    answer: "The best verified managed options within walking distance of Mindspace IT Park are Stanza Living Conroe House (₹17,000) and HelloWorld Kohinoor (₹15,000).
+For the budget end, Zolo Quest (₹9,000) is the most affordable managed option in this corridor.
+These are zero-brokerage properties."
+  - question: "Is there a single room PG near Mindspace Hyderabad?"
+    answer: "Yes.
+Single private rooms near Mindspace start from ₹12,500 in managed co-living.
+HelloWorld Inayat (₹12,500) and Stanza Living Mendoza House (₹13,000) are the most affordable single room options in the walkable Mindspace radius.
+Premium single rooms at Stanza Living Munich House (₹19,000) offer AC, workout zones, and meals at the higher end."
+  - question: "Is there a women's PG near Mindspace Hyderabad?"
+    answer: "Yes.
+Stanza Living Marianna House (₹14,000) is a dedicated girls-only managed property in the Madhapur belt featuring biometric entry and 24/7 security.
+You can find various female-friendly options near Mindspace by filtering for gender on verified co-living platforms."
+  - question: "Is there a women's PG near Raheja Mindspace Hyderabad?"
+    answer: "Yes.
+Raheja Mindspace is part of the broader Mindspace IT Park cluster.
+Stanza Living Marianna House (₹14,000, girls-only) is the closest dedicated female PG in this belt.
+For professionals working specifically in Raheja towers, several properties in inner Madhapur and Lumbini Avenue are within a 1 to 1.5km walkable radius."
+  - question: "Is there a men's PG near Mindspace Hyderabad?"
+    answer: "Yes.
+For budget-conscious male residents, Zolo Quest (₹9,000) is the lowest-priced verified managed option near the HITEC City corridor.
+For those seeking premium amenities, Stanza Living Munich House (₹19,000) is a top choice for male professionals in this belt."
+  - question: "Is there a single room PG in Madhapur for males?"
+    answer: "Yes.
+Single rooms for male residents in Madhapur start from ₹9,000 in budget managed PGs and go up to ₹19,000 in premium co-living.
+Popular mid-range choices for male IT professionals include Stanza Living Kassel House (₹15,500) and Stanza Living Vigo House (₹14,000)."
+  - question: "Is there a single room PG in Madhapur for females?"
+    answer: "Yes.
+Single rooms for female residents in Madhapur start from ₹14,000 in managed co-living.
+Stanza Living Marianna House (₹14,000) is a dedicated girls-only option, while co-ed managed buildings like Stanza Living Winnipeg House (₹14,500) and HelloWorld Kohinoor (₹15,000) offer separate floors for women."
+  - question: "Is there a PG in Ayyappa Society Madhapur?"
+    answer: "Yes.
+Ayyappa Society is a highly sought-after pocket within the walkable Mindspace radius.
+Most managed properties in this area are concentrated around the Ayyappa Society, Patrikanagar, and Lumbini Avenue clusters.
+These properties are in high demand and typically feature modern co-living infrastructure."
 ---

 Madhapur is the nerve center of Hyderabad's IT revolution.
 If you work at Mindspace, Cyber Towers, or Raidurg, living here isn't just about a room, it's about saving 2 hours of daily traffic.